 Compare that to the EF5 twister that struck an Oklahoma City suburb in 2013.
 It killed 24 people, injured nearly 400 others, and damaged area homes and buildings to the tune of between $2 billion and $3.5 billion.

 Still, the 75 or so tornadoes that impacted Arkansas, Oklahoma, and many neighboring states were destructive enough.
-If you live in the region and want to protect yourself from similar storms in the future, make sure you’ve got the right kinds and amounts of car and homeowners insurance.
+If you live in the region, you'll want to protect yourself from similar storms in the future.
+So make sure you’ve got the right kinds and amounts of car and homeowners insurance.

 Hail, Flash Floods, and Escaped Zoo Animals